 What Will Happen If Blighted Ovum Is Diagnosed?

 Once the diagnosis of blighted ovum has been confirmed, the pregnancy has to be terminated.
-There are several ways that this can be done and is a personal decision based on various factors.
+There are several ways that this can be done, based on various factors.

 - One method is to opt for a D and C (dilation and curettage) that will involve physically removing all of the contents of the uterus.
 The tissue that is recovered may be used by a pathologist to help determine why this occurred in the first place.